Overview

 Source: ODYSSEEFigure 4: Energy consumption per dwelling by end-use (except space heating)

-Source: ODYSSEESpace heating accounts for 75% of final energy consumption of households, which is 10.5% points higher than the EU27 average.
-This share of space heating has been steadily growing from 64% in 2000 to 75% in 2018.
-Energy use for water heating and cooking show a declining trend.
-Energy consumption in the household sector increased by 4.7% from 2000 to 2018 (+0.28 Mtoe).
-The main driving forces behind the consumption variation have been the increase in the stock of household appliances and the increase in the average size of homes from 75 m2 in 2000 to 83 m2 in 2018, which contributed to raise consumption by 2.12 Mtoe over the period 2000-2018 (respectively 1.45 Mtoe and 0.67 Mtoe).
-Energy consumption of durable electric appliances has been rising, not only because of growing coverage, but also because the stock of existing appliances is old (8-10 years on average), the renewing rate is slow (Ceced, GKf).
-However, the replacement of inefficient equipment and appliances, have contributed to lower the consumption by 0.89 Mtoe.
-A decrease of 1.13 Mtoe of the consumption was the result of changes in consumer behaviour, changes in fuel mix and other unknown effects and data problems.
+Source: ODYSSEEEnergy consumption in the household sector increased by 3.9% from 2000 to 2022 (+0.22 Mtoe).
+The main driving forces behind the consumption variation have been the increase in the stock of household appliances (+1.44 Mtoe), in the average size of homes (+0.6 Mtoe) and in the number of dwellings (0.43 Mtoe).
+On the other hand, energy savings, have contributed to lower the consumption by 1.05 Mtoe.
+A decrease of 1.23 Mtoe of the consumption was the result of changes in consumer behaviour, changes in fuel mix and other unknown effects and data problems.

 Source: ODYSSEEDue to a diffusion of electrical appliances in offices an increasing trend of electricity consumption can be observed over the period 2000-2010.
-No robust data are available afterwards.
-There was a regime change in data in 2012, efficiency improvement is observed afterwards.
+There was a data revision in 2012, which explains the large variation in 2012.
+Since 2012, a slight efficiency improvement is observed (3.6%/year in total energy consumption per employee and 1.7%/year for electricity between 2012 and 2022).

 Source: ODYSSEEThe 2002/91/EC directive (EPBD) was implemented in Hungary by the 7/2006 (V.24.)
 TNM Decree and the 176/2008 (VI.30.)
 Governmental Decree.
 In 2008, a building certification scheme was introduced.
 Due to the new regulations, technical heat requirements became 30% stricter than before.
 The recast directive of 2010/31/EU introduced stricter requirements that were implemented through several amendments of the TNM decree.
 An important amendment of the decree in 2014 made the cost-optimal energy efficient requirement a pre-condition for obtaining funding from either state budget or EU funds.
 TNM decree was further amended with effect from 2021.
-All new-construction buildings to be commissioned after 31 December 2020 must comply with the requirements of Annex 6 (nearly zero-energy buildings).
+All new-construction buildings to be commissioned after 30 June 2024 must comply with the requirements of Annex 6 (nearly zero-energy buildings).
+From November 2023, the TNM decree became null and void and was replaced by the 9/2023 (V.25.) ÉKM decree.
+On 1 January 2021 the government launched a scheme for subsidising home renovations carried out by households with at least one child.
+Half of the renovation costs up to a maximum of HUF 3 million per renovation will be covered by the state.

 Table 2: Sample of policies and measures implemented in the building sector